-Study purpose: To collect samples of human vagus nerves at the cervical and abdominal levels and provide Masson’s trichrome-stained cross sections
+Study purpose: To collect samples of human vagus nerves at the cervical and subdiaphragmatic levels and provide Masson’s trichrome-stained cross sections

-Data collection: We collected 18 left cervical, 19 right cervical, 16 anterior subdiaphragmatic, and 16 posterior subdiaphragmatic vagus nerve samples from embalmed human cadavers.
+Data collection: We collected 18 left cervical, 19 right cervical, 16 anterior subdiaphragmatic, and 16 posterior subdiaphragmatic vagus nerve samples from embalmed human cadavers and placed them in 4% PFA.
 Following paraffin embedding, we stained transverse cross sections with Masson’s trichrome.
 The dataset contains nd2 (filetype for Nikon’s NIS-Elements software) and TIFF files.

 Primary conclusion: None stated

-Experimental Design: Adult embalmed human cadavers (male and female) were used for this study.
-The vagus nerve was extracted from all subjects, and each sample underwent paraffin embedding, transverse sectioning, and Masson’s trichrome staining.
+Experimental Design: Cervical and/or subdiphragmatic vagus nerves were sampled from adult embalmed human cadavers (male and female), and each sample underwent paraffin embedding, transverse sectioning, and Masson’s trichrome staining.